Hi. How can we help?

 • Unit cost

-Are some of your items the same but vary in size, color or by another attribute (e.g. t-shirts)?
+If some of your items are the same but vary in size, color or other attributes, like t-shirts, import your items as variants grouped within a specific matrix.

-No: Import your items as individual singles, assemblies or boxes.
+Otherwise, you can import your items as individual singles, assemblies or boxes.

 Was this article helpful?